fpcorso/data-blog/content/helpscout-api-csv.md

 Since we won't be authenticating users, we will use Help Scout's [client credentials flow](https://developer.helpscout.com/mailbox-api/overview/authentication/#client-credentials-flow) for authentication.
 To do so, we first need to get an access token.

 First, we need to import any packages we need.
 I almost always use [the "requests" package](https://pypi.org/project/requests/) when working with APIs.
 Additionally, since we have the created time and closed time, I like to go ahead and calculate resolution time here.
-To do so, I recommend installing and importing [the "python-dateutil" package](https://pypi.org/project/python-dateutil/).
+To do so, I will use [Python's "datetime" library](https://docs.python.org/3/library/datetime.html).

 ```
 :::python
 import csv
-import dateutil.parser as parser
+import datetime
 import requests
 ```